Edgio/terraform-provider-edgecast/docs/resources/origin.md

 				configuration.
 A host header is especially useful when there are multiple virtual hostnames hosted on a single physical server or load-balanced set of servers.
-- `load_balancing_scheme_http` (String) Determines how HTTP requests will be load balanced across the specified hostnames/IP addresses.
-Valid values: "RR" for Round Robin and "PF" for Primary and Failover.
-- `load_balancing_scheme_https` (String) Determines how HTTPS requests will be load balanced across the specified hostnames/IP addresses.
-Valid values: "RR" for Round Robin and "PF" for Primary and Failover.
 - `media_type_id` (Number) Identifies the platform on which the customer origin configuration resides.
 Valid values are:
 				3: HTTP Large, 8: HTTP Small, 14: ADN